ivanmb/terraform-aws-fargate/README.md

       health_check_interval = 100 # Number, Optional: sets the interval in seconds for the health check operation. default = 30
-      health_check_path     = "/healthz" # String, Optional: sets the path that the tasks are exposing to perform health checks. default = "/"
+      health_check_path     = "/healthz" # String, Optional: sets the path that the tasks are exposing to perform health checks. default = "/" deregistration_delay  = 300 # Number, Optional: sets The amount time for Elastic Load Balancing to wait before changing the state of a deregistering target from draining to unused. default = 300

       task_role_arn = "arn:...." # String(valid ARN), Optional: sets a IAM role to the running ecs task.